Multi-scale Invariant Fields: Estimation and Prediction: Real Data modeling

-For each scale interval we consider two equal subintervals which are indicated with green dashed lines in Figures 5, 6.
-We consider 7 equally spaced samples in each subintervals in Figure 5 and 5 equally spaced samples in subintervals in Figure 6.
-These samples provide some partitions for each subinterval.
-The accumulated precipitation on vertical and horizontal strips corresponding to these strips are denoted by $x_{(n,m)k}$ which describes the sum of precipitation on the $k$-th partition of the $m$-th subinterval of the $n$-th scale interval.
+{ For each horizontal and vertical scale interval we consider two equal subintervals which are indicated with green dashed lines in Figures 5, 6.
+For the horizontal scale intervals, we partition each subinterval into seven equally length interval in Figure 5, where the accumulated precipitation on the corresponding successive vertical strips of the $m$-th subinterval of the $n$-th horizontal scale interval are denoted by $x_{(n,m)1}, \ldots , x_{(n,m)7}$.
+So $x_{(n+1,m)k}\overset{\mathcal{L}}{=}\lambda_1^{\mathcal{H}_{(n,m)1}}x_{(n,m)k}$ where $\mathcal{H}_{(n,m)1}$ is corresponding Hurst parameter in between $n$-th and $(n+1)$-th horizontal scale intervals of sfBs (2.5) related to the $m$-th subintervals.
+Also each subinterval in vertical scale intervals is divided into five equally length interval in Figure 6, where the accumulated precipitation on the corresponding successive horizontal strips of the $m$-th subinterval of the $n$-th vertical scale interval are denoted by $y_{(n,m)1}, \ldots , y_{(n,m)5}$.
+So $y_{(n+1,m)l}\overset{\mathcal{L}}{=}\lambda_2^{\mathcal{H}_{(n,m)2}}y_{(n,m)l}$ where $\mathcal{H}_{(n,m)2}$ is corresponding Hurst parameter in between $n$-th and $(n+1)$-th vertical scale intervals of sfBs (2.5) related to the $m$-th subintervals }